What is Benchmarking?

 Planning: Set objectives and metrics for the benchmarking analysis.

-Analysis: Compare and contrast data and information about the organization to identify key performance indicators (KPIs) that measure how well you have met your benchmarks.
+Analysis: Compare and contrast data and information about the organization to identify key performance indicators (KPIs) and measure how well you have met your benchmarks.

-Integration: Determine how the findings from the analysis will be used to improve your processes and meet your objectives.
+Integration: Determine how the findings from the analysis will be used to improve your processes that meet your objectives.

 Action: Follow through with an action plan that allows you to move toward a more effective process.